vprtwn/nextjs-now-firebase/README.md

 ![firebase login](https://dev-to-uploads.s3.amazonaws.com/i/d62gved7hiqdnizsc79j.png)

+If you haven't done this already: generate a new project from the template, clone it, and navigate to the directory in your terminal.

+{% github benzguo/nextjs-now-firebase no-readme %}

-Run `firebase use --add` to add your two projects to the Firebase CLI.
+Run `firebase use --add` to add the two projects you created to the Firebase CLI.
 Use "staging" and "production" as [aliases](https://firebase.googleblog.com/2016/07/deploy-to-multiple-environments-with.html).

 ![firebase use --add](https://dev-to-uploads.s3.amazonaws.com/i/x02qksb1bfohnm1r6hy3.png)